 For more information about GIO and how to access its services, visit www.giocanada.org.

-Title insurers have been actively operating in every province and territory across Canada for more than a decade and there has been no negative impact on the public land registry system, mortgage lending or land conveyancing systems.
-Title insurers have issued millions of policies to date and there has been no detrimental effect to the public land registry systems in Canada.
+Title insurers have been operating in every province and territory across Canada since the late 1990’s and there has been no negative impact on the public land registry system, mortgage lending or land conveyancing systems.
+Title insurers have issued millions of policies and there has been no detrimental effect to the public land registry systems in Canada.

 One of the purposes of title insurance is to provide coverage for risks in title and survey defects.
 Title insurers rely on the integrity of the system in order to underwrite risk.
-Title insurers have a fundamental interest in ensuring that the systems that they rely upon are accurate and reliable, otherwise they will be responsible for paying claims.
-In a number of provinces, title insurers are the largest user of the public land registry system, so it is a business imperative to maintain the integrity of registries so that claims will not increase
+Title insurers have a fundamental interest in ensuring the systems they rely upon are accurate and reliable, and the maintenance of provincial registries is essential to avoid increase in claims.

 The situation in the United States is distinctly different than in Canada.
 Title insurance has been a standard product in many states since the turn of the last century.
 Title records are kept by the local county courthouse where title is “recorded” and not “registered.”